taherelsheikh/FinTech/README.md

 #FinTech

 This is a machine learning tool created for FinTechs.
-It can be used when they are planning on expanding internationally.
+It is designed to be used when they are planning on expanding internationally.

-#Ohh really?
+##How is this useful?

+FinTechs like payments and lending